New Insights on Target Speaker Extraction

 \subsection{Training Setup}

-For each dataset in Section~\ref{sec: datasets}, we trained each one of the \ac{SS}, \SEA{}, \SEV{} systems independently on 2-speaker and 3-speaker mixtures (i.e., corresponds to a total of 26~different models).
-During training, the mixing \ac{SIR} was sampled randomly from -5~dB to 10~dB.
-In the case of 3-speaker mixtures, two \acp{SIR} were sampled, and each interferer was scaled by its corresponding \ac{SIR} with respect to the target and then all signals are mixed.
-ADAM \cite{Kingma2015} optimizer was used with an initial learning rate of $10^{-3}$ and a weight decay of $10^{-5}$.
-The batch size was set to 24 and gradients were clipped if their $L_2$ norm exceeded 5.
-The maximum number of epochs was set to 300 where each epoch comprised 20,000~training examples and 4,000~validation examples.
-Dynamic mixing \cite{zeghidour2021wavesplit} was applied, i.e., the training examples were different for each epoch.
-All audio samples had a duration of 3~seconds and were resampled to 16 kHz.
-For the \SEA{} system, the length of the reference signal was also set to 3~seconds.
-For computing the loss function, the \acf{SI-SDR} \cite{leroux2019} was used as a reconstruction measure $\ell$.
-A schedular was utilized to reduce the learning rate by a factor of two if no reduction in the validation loss occurred in 10~consecutive epochs, and early stopping was used with patience of 40~epochs.
+For the dataset presented in Section~\ref{sec: datasets}, we trained the \ac{SS}, \SEA{}, and \SEV{} systems as well as the baselines independently on \mbox{2-speaker} and \mbox{3-speaker} mixtures.
+Note that the video-based extraction systems (\SEV{} \& USEV~\cite{pan2022usev}) were not trained on WSJ0Mix and LibriMix due to the lack of visual recordings in such datasets.
+Adam \cite{Kingma2015} optimizer was used with an initial learning rate of $10^{-3}$ and a weight decay of $10^{-5}$.
+The batch size was set to 24, and gradients were clipped if their $L_2$ norm exceeded 5.
+The maximum number of epochs was set to 300.
+A scheduler was utilized to reduce the learning rate by a factor of two if no reduction in the validation loss occurred in 10~consecutive epochs, and early stopping was used with patience of 20~epochs. {A common seed was set to ensure that identical training examples were generated during training across all systems.} {For \TCD{} and LRS3, we trained on 3-second segments, whereas 4-second segments were used for WSJ0Mix and LibriMix.
+This also holds for the length of the reference signal for the \SEA{} systems.} {As the loss function $\bm{\ell}$, the negative \acf{SI-SDR} \cite{leroux2019} was used.}